Effective representations of Hecke-Kiselman monoids of type A: Preliminary results

 and extend this by linearity to an endomorphism of $W$.
+The empty sum, which happens when $x=y$ is source, is defined to be 0, as usual.
 Define the map $R_f:V(\G)\to End_\mathcal{R}(W)$ by $x\mapsto\theta_x^f$.
 This uniquely extends to a homomorphism $R_f:\big(V(\G)\big)^*\to End_\mathcal{R}(W)$ using the fact that $V(\G)$ is a set of free generators of $\big(V(\G)\big)^*$.
 The endomorphisms $\theta_x^f$ will be called \emph{atomic}.
 If the weight function is fixed in advance, we sometimes omit it from the notation and write simply $\theta_x$ for $\theta_x^f$.
 This construction generalizes the construction of ``linear integral representations'' in \cite{GM11}, and the following statement generalizes \cite[Proposition~7]{GM11}.

 \begin{thm} $R_f$ induces a well-defined homomorphism $HK_\G\to End_\mathcal{R}(W)$. \end{thm}

 \begin{proof} We have to check that $R_f$ respects the edge relations.
 We start with the relation $x^2=x$.
 Since $\G$ is simple, an edge $z\to x$ implies $z\neq x$.
 Thus